jirihnidek/mesh_layers/README.md

-# mesh_layers
+# Mesh Layers

-Blender Add-on for manimupulation and visualization of mesh layers
+Blender Add-on for manipulation and visualization of mesh layers.